Applications are received online each year, making the application process both easy and green.

 Applicants must provide documentation for each source of funds.

 For international students, the J-1 visa requires that you have substantial funding from sources other than personal or family funds.
-International students are required to have non-personal (non-family) funding equal to the lower of 100% of tuition costs, or 30% of total costs (tuition plus monthly living expenses).
+International students are required to have non-personal (non-family) external funding support of at least 30% of total costs (tuition plus monthly living expenses).

 All documents uploaded showing support for resources or awards, including bank statements, must be in English.